 SA Objectives Comments Ideas for mitigation 1.
-Housing Less constraint on the development of homes.
+Housing Potentially fewer restrictions on the development of homes.
 2. Health Missed opportunity to support biodiversity as green infrastructure for the local context.
 3. Heritage Less protection for trees in Conservation Areas.
 4. Crime 5.
 Social Failure to conserve biodiverse cultural assets.
 6. Biodiversity and Green Infrastructure No explicit policy to support this objective.
 7. Environment and Landscape Lack of acknowledgement of the role of biodiversity assets in the landscape.
 8. Natural Resources and Flooding Misses the opportunity for biodiversity assets to be conserved for this objective too.
 9. Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Less constraint on economic development.
+Economic Structure Potentially fewer constraints on economic development.